UMCarpentries/intro-curriculum-r/paper/paper.md

 teams to work on individual lessons before coming back together to review our progress.
-We hosted the curriculum in a public GitHub repository (https://github.com/UMSWC/curriculum TODO: change link after we re-brand) to facilitate collaborative work and peer review using issues, branches, and pull requests.
+We hosted the curriculum in a public GitHub repository (https://github.com/umcarpentries/curriculum TODO: change link after we rename) to facilitate collaborative work and peer review using issues, branches, and pull requests.
 Under this model, a team member creates or edits content in a new branch to resolve an issue, then creates a pull request and asks for review from another team member, who finally merges the changes into the default branch.
-GitHub pages automatically uses the default branch to build a website which hosts the polished curriculum (https://umswc.github.io/curriculum/ TODO: change link after we re-brand).
+GitHub pages automatically uses the default branch to build a website which hosts the polished curriculum (https://umcarpentries.github.io/curriculum/ TODO: change link after we rename).
 This model ensures that at least two pairs of eyes view the changes before they can be included the curriculum, which reduces mistakes and contributes to better quality content.